delfimov/Translate/README.md

 # Translate

-Easy to use PHP class for multi-language websites with language auto detection and plurals.
+Easy to use i18n translation PHP class for multi-language websites with language auto detection and plurals.

 ## Requirements